Imperial Cup Preview, Tips, Runners & Trends

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

-2026 Imperial Cup Preview
+2027 Imperial Cup Preview

-Established in 1907, the Imperial Cup is scheduled to take place in March of each year at the Sandown racecourse usually on the Saturday before the Cheltenham Festival.
+Established in 1907, the Imperial Cup is scheduled to take place in March of each year at the Sandown racecourse, usually on the Saturday before the Cheltenham Festival.

-The race is a Grade 3 hurdle that is open to runners aged four or older and it is run over a trip just shy of two miles in which eight hurdles are jumped.
+The race is a Grade 3 hurdle that is open to runners aged four or older, and it is run over a trip just shy of two miles, in which eight hurdles are jumped.

 Imperial Cup Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Sandown tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Sandown Racecourse section for links to these.
+If you are interested in other predictions at Sandown, then head over to the Sandown tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Sandown Racecourse section for links to these.

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 ALSO READ

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 1. Daves Dream (3:50.00) in 2009